Parasomnia: REM sleep behavior disorder

 Acute RBD occurs mostly as a result of a side-effect in prescribed medication—usually antidepressants.
 Furthermore, substance abuse or withdrawal can result in RBD.

 Chronic RBD is idiopathic, meaning of unknown origin, or associated with neurological disorders.
 There is a growing association of chronic RBD with neurodegenerative disorders—Parkinson's disease, multiple system atrophy (MSA), or dementia—as an early indicator of these conditions by as much as 10 years.
 RBD associated with neurological disorders is frequently related to abnormal accumulation of alpha-synuclein, and more than 80% of patients with idiopathic RBD might develop Lewy body disease (LBD).
-Patients with narcolepsy are also more likely to develop RBD.

 The diagnosis is based on clinical history, including partner's account and needs to be confirmed by polysomnography (PSG), mainly for its accuracy in differentiating RBD from other sleep disorders, since there is a loss of REM atonia with excessive muscle tone.
 However, screening questionnaires, such as RBDSQ, are also very useful for diagnosing RBD.

+Hypnogely

+A similar phenomenon to somniloquy named hypnogely has been observed, characterised by the sleeper spontaneously laughing.
+This phenomenon appears to be fairly common.
+In a majority of cases, hypnogely is a genuine behavioural response and benign physiological phenomenon that occurs while the sleeper is dreaming in REM sleep.
+The laughter exhibited by subjects experiencing hypnogely isn't always connected with the subject of the dream; 'Typically, these dreams are odd, bizarre or even unfunny for a person when awake'.
+In a minority of cases, hypnogely may be associated with neurological disorders of the central nervous system.